ARCCA/intro-to-machine-learning-applications/_episodes/05-transferring-your-workflow-to-an-hpc-system.md

 As mentioned above, you will need to learn new concepts on [Linux](https://arcca.github.io/An-Introduction-to-Linux-with-Command-Line/), programming on [*Bash*](https://arcca.github.io/An-Introduction-to-Linux-Shell-Scripting/) and [general HPC terms](https://arcca.github.io/hpc-intro/) such as the use of job schedulers.
-And to put all of them together to be able to write a *job script* that will execute the application that you developped in your local computer or cloud service of choice.
-We wont delve into the specifics of these topics since you can follow the provided links to find dedicate training courses but instead summarize the essential steps to transfer our deep learning model develop in the previous lesson to Hawk.
+And to put all of them together to be able to write a *job script* that will execute the application that you developed in your local computer or cloud service of choice.
+We won't delve into the specifics of these topics since you can follow the provided links to find dedicate training courses but instead summarize the essential steps to transfer our deep learning model develop in the previous lesson to Hawk.

 ## Transferring data
-First we need to be able to transfer our scripts and any data required.
-There are a [few options](https://arcca.github.io/hpc-intro/16-transferring-files/index.html) to reach this goal but we will focus on using the terminal and *scp*:
+First, we need to be able to transfer our scripts and any data required.
+There are a [few options](https://arcca.github.io/hpc-intro/16-transferring-files/index.html) to reach this goal, but we will focus on using the terminal and *scp*
 ~~~
 $ scp my-script.py username@hawklogin.cf.ac.uk
 ~~~